yo3hjv/CCTCSS_DCS_DTMF_Generator/README.md

 2. Power on the ESP32 and connect to its WiFi network "ESP32_SigGen" (default password: "password")
 3. Navigate to http://192.168.4.1/filemanager in your browser
 4. In the File Manager interface:
-   - Click "Choose File" and select all HTML files from the extracted archive
+   - Click "Choose File" and select all web related files from the extracted archive
    - Click "Upload" to send the files to the ESP32
-   - Repeat for CSS files in the `/css` folder (upload to `/css` directory)
-   - Repeat for JavaScript files in the `/js` folder (upload to `/js` directory)
-   - Repeat for any image files in the `/img` folder (upload to `/img` directory)
+   - All files can be uploaded at once (batch)

 5. The web interface files will be stored in the ESP32's SPIFFS file system

 ### About the Web Interface Archive
-The `ESP32_SigGen_WebUI.zip` archive contains all necessary files for the responsive web interface:
+The `WEB_GUI....zip` archive contains all necessary files for the responsive web interface:
 - HTML files for the main pages (index.html, control.html, wifi.html, filemanager.html)
 - CSS files for styling and responsive layout
 - JavaScript files for client-side functionality